 With summer two weeks from its inevitable conclusion, we were always going to be at Mother Nature’s whim in terms of temperature.
 Waking up early to go, we were greeted with a rather brisk 12C – not the ideal temperature for sitting with your butt submerged in a river.
-Dressing in hooded sweatshirt and long pants, the river was the last thing we were thinking about as we clutched our coffees and signed one of four (!) indemnity forms at the Delancey Street pickup (just across from the Tenement Museum).
+Dressing in a hooded sweatshirt and long pants, the river was the last thing we were thinking about as we clutched our coffees and signed one of four (!) indemnity forms at the Delancey Street pickup (just across from the Tenement Museum).
 What kind of extreme sport is this tubing caper?

 The bus takes about two hours once it finally escapes the traffic congestion of Manhattan.
 It heads through the tunnel to New Jersey and along the interstate north.
-To while away the time, they play early-90s classic, Don’t Tell Mom the Babysitter’s Dead, the perfect choice to lull most back to sleep.
+To while away the time, they play the early-90s classic, Don’t Tell Mom the Babysitter’s Dead, the perfect choice to lull most back to sleep.

 Passing across the state lines to Philadelphia, we drive through the picturesque township of Milford, which dates back to 1796.
 Stone mansions and classic weatherboard homes line the streets that once were the home of author Francis McCourt.

 The bus finally stops at a classic American camping ground, River Beach Campsite.
 Here the group has the opportunity to strip off their warm clothes in favor of swimsuits.
-A general store has water shoes, inflatable beer coolers and snacks that most choose to buy before we hit the river.
+A general store has water shoes, inflatable beer coolers, and snacks that most choose to buy before we hit the river.

-Tubing the Delaware
+Tubing Delaware River

 From the campgrounds, we’re driven upstream about three miles to the launch site.
 It’s another half mile down a forest track that leads us to the riverbanks.
-Here we all choose life jackets and our tube of choice before tying them together and entering the Delaware over sharp, mossy stones.
+Here we all choose life jackets and our tube of choice before tying them together and entering the Delaware River over sharp, mossy stones.
 The water is surprisingly not freezing.
 Thank goodness.

-The next three hours are spent drifting, avoiding river rocks, running aground on said river rocks, falling off the tubes, drinking tubes (old Aussie slang for cans of beer), musing about life in general and appreciating the last rays of summers as they peek out from behind the overcast clouds.
+The next three hours are spent drifting, avoiding river rocks, running aground on said river rocks, falling off the tubes, drinking tubes (old Aussie slang for cans of beer), musing about life in general, and appreciating the last rays of summers as they peek out from behind the overcast clouds.
 At times we pass over very minor rapids, getting an added kick of momentum, but all in all, it’s low on commitment and high on the relaxometer.

 The bus drives through lush green countryside as the rain that has been threatening to ruin the tubing finally hits.
-We pass through Pennsylvania, New Jersey and back into New York somewhere near Warwick in Orange County.
+We pass through Pennsylvania, New Jersey, and back into New York somewhere near Warwick in Orange County.
 Our destination is Pine Island Brewing Co.

 The Pine Island Brewing Co.

-Pine Island Brewing Co. is a small craft brewery offering a tasting room, bar food and entertainment.
-In the backyard under a small tent, a local country music band is performing, oblivious to the rain.
-Locals shelter inside playing darts and Jenga, dogs welcome!
+Pine Island Brewing Co. is a small craft brewery offering a tasting room, bar food, and entertainment.
+In the backyard, under a small tent, a local country music band is performing, oblivious to the rain.
+Locals shelter inside playing darts and Jenga; dogs welcome!
 We choose from the seven or eight brews, trying two of the IPAs and one of the blondes.
-Like most craft beers, they’re flavorful and heavy on the alcohol volume and at $5 a beer, it was good value too.
+Like most craft beers, they’re flavorful and heavy on the alcohol volume, and at $5 a beer, it was good value too.

-Full of beers, good times and tasty hot dogs, we ride the back to the big smoke.
-Tubing on the Delaware River gets a big tick on the bucket list and we’d recommend it for anyone looking for a day trip with a difference during the summer months.
+Full of beers, good times, and tasty hot dogs, we ride the back to the big smoke.
+Tubing on the Delaware River gets a big tick on the bucket list, and we’d recommend it for anyone looking for a day trip with a difference during the summer months.

 The Delaware River Tubing Adventure takes you on a relax float down one of history’s famous waterways.